nighthawkcoders/APCSA/_posts/2022-08-15-TT-gui-setup.md

 toc: true
 layout: post
 title: GUI with WSL
-description: How to set up an X11 server to have a GUI with WSL
+description: How to set up an X11 server to have a GUI run from WSL
 author: Rohan Juneja
 categories: [pbl]
+type: pbl
+week: 0
 ---

 # Guide on how to get GUI on WSL